AndyIbanez/andyibanez-com/content/posts/modern-concurrency-in-swift-introduction.md

 # Introduction

+*This article series was originally written creating examples using Xcode 13 beta 1.
+The articles in the series, code samples, and provided sample projects have been updated for Xcode 13 beta 3.*

 This is a tutorial series focused on the new async/await APIs Apple introduced in WWDC2021.
 I do not know how many articles it is going to have yet, but they will be posted in the upcoming weeks.

 The WWDC2021 session videos do a great job explaining these new APIs, but I feel they can still be overwhelming for both newcomers and long-time developers alike.
 My intention with this series is to talk about the new concurrency APIs, one step a time, covering a few concepts on each article, until you can feel confident with your understanding of these APIs.
 When I see it necessary, I may use or modify Apple's provided snippets.
 I will explicitly mark this external code as such.